chenzx921020/MoEQuant/Tables_for_R3_dN5E.md

 ---

-Table R4：Cosine similarity between GateLayer in DeepSeek-MoE-16B and the original output after introducing the approximation in Equation 17 under different c values
+**Table R4：Cosine similarity between GateLayer in DeepSeek-MoE-16B and the original output after introducing the approximation in Equation 17 under different c values.**

 |    x    |  0.1   |  0.2   |  0.3   |  0.4   |  0.5   |  0.6   |  0.7   |  0.8   |  0.9   |
 | :-----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: |